 1. Acer Aspire E 15

-The laptop also features an NVidia MX150 graphics card which will handle most of the rendering task with ease.
+This laptop for AutoCAD also features an NVidia MX150 graphics card which will handle most of the rendering task with ease.
 There is also a presence of 8 GB RAM which is okay but paired with a Solid State Drive, it can perform really fast.
-The RAM here is single channel.
+The RAM here is a single channel.
 You can purchase an 8 GB RAM stick to improve it even better.
 Since the laptop isn’t really expensive, it can be a very good option for the students even in the base version.

 The display is also very nice, an FHD IPS LED display means great viewing angles, better color reproduction, and a bigger screen.
 The battery lasts for 15 hours and Windows 10 is included in the package.
 The laptop may come with a lot of bloatware at first so, it is recommended to do a clean installation of windows initially.
+Acers has been always among all other brand laptops.

 Specs of Acer Aspire E15